leeduckgo/leeduckgo/README.md

 Repos：

 - **Web3.0 dApp(React):** https://github.com/WeLightProject/Tai-Shang-NFT-Wallet

   **Demo:** https://bewater.leeduckgo.com

   **Description:**

   TaiShang NFT Wallet is a web3 dApp based on scaffold-eth template which is running on Moonbeam or Ethereum,  including the following functions: mint nft, present nft, transfer nft, bind pns/ens domain to nft, interact with contract, the presentation of nft is need to connect to TaiShang NFT Renderer to parse and render.
 - **Elixir:**

   - https://github.com/WeLightProject/WeLight-Portal

   **Application:** https://weimang.cyberemd.com

-  **Description:** A Portal for Multi-Chain including Alliance Chain & Public-Chain
+  **Description:** A Portal for Multi-Chain including Alliance Chain & Public-Chain.

   - https://github.com/WeLightProject/function_server_based_on_arweave

   **Description:** Function as a Service Based on Arweave.

   - https://github.com/WeLightProject/tai-shang-nft-parser

   **Demo:** https://taishang.leeduckgo.com

   **Description:**

   TaiShang NFT Parser is a application to parse and render NFTs in abstract paradigm, it's a basic service that can be using for "TaiShang NFT Wallet" and other Web3.0 dApps